willnaoosmit/Stack-overflow-automatic-login/README.md

 A script to log-in on stackoverflow so you can get that "Enthusiast" badge

 how to use:
-> install selenium and geckodriver (I used geckodriver version 26 and it goest well)
+> install selenium and geckodriver (I used geckodriver version 26 and it goes well)

 > put your user and password on the "user" and "password" variables respectively.